-Ms. Ross’ career has taken her into work focused on the education and the empowerment of youth, including being a Mental Health Counselor in a Mild to Moderate Special Education class, a respite care provider and a teachers assistant in a preschool.
-She has over 10 years of experience working in education and working with children/youth of all ages.
+Ms. Ross’ career has taken her into work focused on the education and the empowerment of youth, including being a Mental Health Counselor in a Mild to Moderate Special Education class, a respite care provider and a teacher’s assistant in a preschool.
+She has over ten years of experience working in education and working with children/youth of all ages.

-Ms. Ross holds a BA in Sociology, with a concentration in Women, Gender and Sexuality Studies.
-Her work focused on topics such as: Global Women, LGBT Studies, Masculinities and Femininities, Sexualities, and Sexualities and the Body.
+Ms. Ross holds a BA in Sociology: Women, Gender and Sexuality Student, focused on topics such as: Global Women, LGBTQI+ Studies, Masculinities and Femininities, Sexualities, and Sexualities and the Body.